Mondonno/iLyrics/README.md

 After installing `node` and `npm` clone our repository, go into ilyrics and then you're able to run it.

-To run it in web mode, so it is accesible from the browser you need to type `node . -t` or `node . -tab`
+To run it in web mode, so it is accesible from the browser you need to type `node . -t` or `node . --tab`

 To run ilyrics in console-line mode write into console just `node .` and that will run console-in version.